 About the Director

 Jan Tenhaven is an award-winning writer and director of documentaries and non-fiction television programs.
-He has a passion for exploring the stories of most fascinating people in our society and telling their personal stories in a respectful and unique way.
-Jan learned his craft through roles at a number of television station as a writer, reporter, and short documentary filmmaker.
-With his very first theatrical, feature-length documentary Autumn Gold Jan received a number of awards, including the Filmmakers Award at the Hot Docs Film Festival 2010 in Toronto, the IDFA Youth Jury Award at the International Documentary Film Festival Amsterdam 2010, and the Grand Prize of the Jury at the Guangzhou International Documentary Festival 2010 in China and numerous Audience Awards around the world.
+He has a passion for exploring the stories of the most fascinating people in our society and telling their personal stories in a respectful and unique way.
+Jan learned his craft through roles at a number of television stations as a writer, reporter, and short documentary filmmaker.
+With his very first theatrical, feature-length documentary, Autumn Gold, Jan received a number of awards, including the Filmmakers Award at the Hot Docs Film Festival 2010 in Toronto, the IDFA Youth Jury Award at the International Documentary Film Festival Amsterdam 2010, and the Grand Prize of the Jury at the Guangzhou International Documentary Festival 2010 in China, and numerous Audience Awards around the world.
 Outside of his job, he is involved as a parent representative at the Jewish high school Moses Mendelssohn in Berlin.